-Apps previously displayed in your app launcher gallery that later become unavailable to you are displayed with an empty gray box with an x in the corner.
+Apps previously displayed in your app launcher gallery that later become unavailable to you are displayed with a gray box with an x in the corner.
 To remove an unavailable app from your app launcher gallery, click the x on the app.
 If you believe you should have access to an app that is no longer available in your app launcher gallery, contact a default administrator in your organization.

 If you are a default administrator, when one or more added apps are no longer available or the app URL has changed, a message appears indicating that some apps need your attention.
 Click Settings on the message to restore or modify the availability of apps in the app launcher.

 Apps for the field